brettkromkamp/contextualise/README.rst

 Then, if you want to update ``Contextualise`` at any time, in the same directory do::

     $ git pull

+After having installed Contextualise, you would have to separately install and configure the PostgreSQL database.
+Brief instructions on how to do so are provided, here: `Setting up the TopicDB database <https://gist.github.com/brettkromkamp/87aaa99b056578ff1dc23a43a49aca89>`_.
+You need to ensure that the database username, password and database name match with the ``settings.ini`` file in the project's root folder.

 First-Time Use
 --------------